lynnlangit/gcp-for-bioinformatics/7_samtools_deployments/README.md

 ### Samtools: Get it / Set it up

+For other testing scenarios, we'll need to get the binaries for `samtools`.
+Directions/links are below.

 - Download Samtools (open source and free) - download [here](http://www.htslib.org/)
 - Set up Samtools - directions [here](http://www.htslib.org/download/) --OR--
 	- Use GCR samtools container - [here](gcr.io/cloud-lifesciences/samtools)

 ### Sample Input Data: Get it / Set it up

+As we continue to test, we'll need to set up storage and get more input files.
+We'll use a Cloud Storage bucket and also data stored in public datasets on GCP.

 - Create one or more Cloud Storage buckets in your GCP account
 	- Add your input data to your bucket